At the school where I work at we are fortunate to offer the kids a foreign language. Of all the languages we could have picked, we opted for Mandarin.

 As part of the curriculum, the teacher goes through what is authentic and not authentic Chinese food.
-At some point after this lesson we go on a field trip to Chinatown and take the kids shopping through Asian markets, stores, and a restaurant.
+At some point, after this lesson, we go on a field trip to Chinatown and take the kids shopping through Asian markets, stores, and a restaurant.
 All while flexing their newly acquired language abilities.

-I’ve been lucky enough to sit through her class and pick up on some things here and there.
+I've been lucky enough to sit through her class and pick up on some things here and there.
 But I think it was really important to sit through the lesson on authenticity.
-What we often associate as a certain ethnicity’s cultural food might not translate if you were to visit the country of origin.
+What we often associate with a certain ethnicity's cultural food might not translate if you were to visit the country of origin.

 Now, teriyaki is Japanese in origin has the Trader Joe San name suggestions.

 However, the product name here is more of an American hybrid.
 This isn't teriyaki, this is soyaki.
 So, no this isn't fully authentic to teriyaki.
 A true teriyaki is a thickened sauce.

 What comes out of this bottle is thin like soy sauce.
 But unlike just plain soy sauce, you have a lot of overlapping ingredients that are often found in teriyaki recipes such as garlic, ginger, and sugar.
 Often times when I've been served teriyaki there are sesame seeds on top of the freshly prepared food which is also found in this marinade.